wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    ### Mac Prep Micro-SD

-   A new entry should appear in Finder.
+   A new entry should appear in Finder when you plug in the SD card.

 0. Open a Finder window.
    Scroll down the left panel to see it appear among the Device section.